Carroll’s CSR Pyramid explained: Theory, Examples and Criticism

-Carroll’s CSR pyramid is a framework that explains how and why organisations should take social responsibility.
-The pyramid was developed by Archie Carroll and highlights the four most important types of responsibility of organisations.
-These are:
+Carroll’s CSR pyramid is a framework and theory that explains how and why organisations should take social responsibility.
+The pyramid was developed by Archie B. Carroll and highlights the four most important types of responsibility of organisations.

 - Economic responsibility